-The Permittee shall comply with the provisions of the most recently filed and accepted decommissioning plan.
-The initial version of the decommissioning plan was submitted for this project as part of the [Date and Site Permit Application Title].
-The Permittee shall file an updated decommissioning plan, incorporating comments and information from the permitting process and any updates associated with the final construction plans, with the Commission 14 days before the pre-construction meeting.
+The Permittee shall comply with the provisions of the most recently filed and accepted Decommissioning Plan.
+The initial version of the Decommissioning Plan was submitted for this project on September 16, 2013 and an updated Decommissioning Plan on August 5, 2020 as a part of the request for amendment of the site permit.
+The Permittee shall file an updated decommissioning plan, incorporating comments and information from the permit issuance process and any updates associated with the final construction plans, with the Commission 14 days before the preconstruction meeting.
 The decommissioning plan shall be updated every five years following the commercial operation date.

-The decommissioning plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
+The plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
 R. 7854.0500, subp.
 13. The decommissioning plan shall provide an itemized breakdown of costs of decommissioning all project components, which shall include labor and equipment.
 The plan shall identify cost estimates for the removal of turbines, turbine foundations, underground collection cables, access roads, crane pads, substations, and other project components.
 The plan may also include anticipated costs for the replacement of turbines or repowering the project by upgrading equipment.